MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 ## Choose the right trigger

+Triggers can be started instantly or manually, on a schedule, or automatically when some other even occurs.

 ### Triggers for instant/manual flows

 If you'd like to run a flow with a tap of a button on your mobile device, to remind your team to join the daily team meeting, create an instant flow (button flow).
 You can trigger these flows manually from any device.